 Rather uniquely, the Hofgarten (Court Garden) in Ansbach is not directly next to the Residenz but two blocks away.
 This large, Baroque park has as focal point a large Orangery constructed in 1743.
 It has 29 windows and is over 100 m/330 ft long.

 The Orangery’s garden façade is modeled on the Grand Trianon in Versailles while the northern façade resembles the Louvre in Paris.
-Although heavily damaged during the Second World War, the Orangerie was restored soon afterwards and is now used for concerts and receptions.
+Although heavily damaged during the Second World War, the Orangerie was restored soon afterward and is now used for concerts and receptions.
 To the east of the Orangery is a column marking the spot where Kaspar Hauser was stabbed – see Ansbach Culture.

 The Ansbacher Hofgarten has both formal Baroque sections as well as more natural gardens.
 It is always open with free access.